-The scores are also used by the State of Ohio to in our district’s report card, which is expected to be released this fall.
-Again, the test is a snapshot.
-Look for our district’s Quality Profile later this fall to outline the full scope of our district, including the achievements of our students across a broad range of courses, competitions, and activities.
+The scores are also used by the State of Ohio to in our district’s report card, which is released each fall.
+In addition the state report card we analyze the achievements of our students across a broad range of courses, competitions, and activities.
 We look at a variety of factors that illustrate our district’s performance: Advanced Placement course participation and scores, ACT scores, our graduation rate, our students’ performance on AIMS, and IOWA tests.

 How did the district score on the most recent report card?

 Springboro Schools is proud to announce that the district has earned an “A” grade for this past school year (2017-2018).
 Springboro Schools is one of only twenty eight (28) school districts in the State of Ohio to earn this incredible honor.
 Congratulations to all students, families, staff, and community leaders for their continued support and effort in making Springboro Schools one of the best districts in all of Ohio.